Mikostis/Strapi-Air-Quality-API/README.md

 # Air Quality API Documentation

 Welcome to the documentation for the Air Quality API, a project aimed at providing real-time air quality information for cities around the world and to be more specific about Paris.
-This API allows you to access air quality data for specific locations (Paris), monitor pollution levels, and integrate air quality information into your applications.
+This API allows you to access air quality data for specific locations like Berlin Germany, monitor pollution levels, and integrate air quality information into your applications.

 #### Technology Stack: